Skip to main content

 FeatureDescription

-View Uploaded Symbol FilesList all uploaded files (SourceMaps, Mini Program SourceMaps, mapping files, dSYMs), including path, service name, version, size, and upload time
+View Uploaded Symbol FilesList all uploaded files (SourceMaps, Mini Program SourceMaps, ProGuard mapping files, dSYMs, and NDK native symbol files), including path, service name, version, size, and upload time.
+The Android tab shows both ProGuard mapping files and NDK native symbol files; NDK rows display build_id, arch, and lib_name columns

 Filter by PlatformSwitch between Web, WeChat Mini Program, iOS, and Android tabs to view symbol files for each platform